vvo03/AquaAnalyzerAI4SG/README.md

 ![water](https://github.com/user-attachments/assets/ecb15a19-b5cf-43f6-9d57-5fb40142f8b8)
 <h1>What is Aqua Analyzer?</h1>
-<p>Aqua Analyzer is a website that helps residents understand how water can affect their daily life and their health.
+<p>Aqua Analyzer is a web app that helps residents understand how water affects their daily life, the source of their local water, and what effects it may have on their health.

 <h1>What do we have to offer?</h1>
   We use monthly water quality reports from Valley Water to help us gather information to provide accurate data and information for residents.
 We also use AI to </p>